Segerberg/rdptk/utils/transformers/README.md

 * **variable_storage_width**: a dict with keys being variable names and values being the storage width
 * **variable_display_width**: a dict with keys being variable names and values being the display width
 * **variable_measure**: a dict with keys being variable names and values being the measure: nominal, ordinal, scale or unknown

+## filename.py
+Cleanup a path strings to keep only valid ascii chars

+## repeated extensions.py
+Removes any repeated file extensions from filenames.

+* foo.pdf.pdf will result in foo.pdf
+* bar.docx.pdf.pdf will result in bar.docx.pdf
+* baz.warc.gz will remain baz.warc.gz.